MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 session.send(msg);
  ```

-## Respond to an AdaptiveCard
+## Respond to AdaptiveCards
 Take the [Calendar reminder](https://adaptivecards.io/samples/CalendarReminder.html) example on the AdaptiveCards website.
 Note it has two `Action.Submit` buttons for _Snooze_ or _Late_ response.
 For _Snooze_, there is a `Input.ChoiceSet` with
 standard values of 5, 10, and 15 minutes.

+Cortana will speak, _"Your  meeting about 'Adaptive Card design session' is starting at 12:30pm.
+Do you want to Snooze or do you want to send a late notification to the attendees?"_ and display:

  ![Sample card](../media/images/calendar_reminder.png)

-Cortana skills should be designed for voice first, so consider this code that supports speech replies like
+Cortana skills should be designed for voice first, so consider this code that supports spoken replies like
-- I'll be **late**
+- I'll be **Late**
 - **Snooze** for 10 minutes
 based on simple keyword search.